READING INDIAN RECORD LABELS

-In the later months of 1904, Bumb and Koenig – themselves – set out with a recording machine and travelled across Europe and down to Egypt and Turkey, – recording repertoires for their own disc record label.
+In the latter months of 1904, Bumb and Koenig – themselves – set out with a recording machine and travelled across Europe and down to Egypt and Turkey, – recording repertoires for their own disc record label.

 In March 1905, the BEKA RECORD was introduced with a catalogue of over one thousand recordings taken on the recording tour by Bumb and Koenig.
 The first BEKA RECORD releases were 8″ inch, 10″ inch and 11″ inch size discs with white and navy coloured labels, and used as it’s trade mark – a flamingo – depicted listening to a talking machine in parody of the dog listening to the gramophone.

 On 5th October 1905, Heinrich Bumb accompanied by Wilheim Hadert set out on a recording tour that was to circle the globe and produce hundreds of recordings to add to their catalogue.
-Bumb and Koenig had converted their company name to Beka Record G.M.b.H., based at 75-76 Heidelbergerstrasse, Berlin in early 1905, and were already acheiving some success in the marketing of their disc records, despite the fact that this two man operation was competing against such large corporate structures as The Gramophone & Typewriter, Ltd.: the International Talking Machine Co.M.b.H.
+Bumb and Koenig had converted their company name to Beka Record G.M.b.H., based at 75-76 Heidelbergerstrasse, Berlin in early 1905, and were already achieving some success in the marketing of their disc records, despite the fact that this two-man operation was competing against such large corporate structures as The Gramophone & Typewriter, Ltd.: the International Talking Machine Co.M.b.H.
 (0DE0N RECORD): The Nicole Record Co.
 Ltd., (NICOLE RECORD) and other minor disc record companies.

-This ‘journey around the world’ took in stops for recording in Istambul, Cairo, Bombay, Calcutta, Rangoon, Bangkok, Singapore, Hong Kong, Tokyo, and then to the United States, returning to Berlin on 17th June 1906, having taken over one thousand recordings on the tour.
+This ‘journey around the world’ took in stops for recording in Istanbul, Cairo, Bombay, Calcutta, Rangoon, Bangkok, Singapore, Hong Kong, Tokyo, and then to the United States, returning to Berlin on 17th June 1906, having taken over one thousand recordings on the tour.

-To focus on Bumb and Hadert’s activities in India: the Beka recording team arrived in Bombay on 17th November 1905, and settled into Watson’s Esplanade Hotel, Bombay.
+|To focus on Bumb and Hadert’s activities in India: the Beka recording team arrived in Bombay on 17th November 1905, and settled into Watson’s Esplanade Hotel, Bombay.
 Valabhdas Runchordas and Lakhmidas R. Tairsee were engaged as ‘brokers’ for the Beka Record G.M.b.H.
 Runchordas and Tairsee had established The Talking Machine & Indian Record Co., at the corner of Churchgate Street and Tamarind Lane, Fort, Bombay, in December 1902, to market Edison, Pathe and Columbia phonographs, and by late 1905 had become what has been referred to as ”the largest talking machine business in the far East”.

 Some recording were taken in Bombay, after which the Beka recording team travelled by train to Calcutta where more recordings were taken with the assistance of their ‘broker’ Abdul Hamid Ghaznavi, a prominent Muslim leader and business-man.
 From Calcutta, Bumb and Hadert travelled onto Rangoon, then to Bangkok, and onto Singapore, Hong Kong and Tokyo, recording all the while – eventually returning to Berlin by mid-June 1906.